 IS-199 Special Topics (Fall; Yearly; 1.00 Credit; I) This seminar-style course, primarily intended for first-year students interested in International Studies, will explore the theory and history of modern nation-states, and will examine ways in which people's identities as members of nation-states are formed in various ways by institutions and social processes, and how ideas such as ethnicity, race and culture are tied in complex ways to national identities.

-IS-200 Politics & Culture of Modernization (Either Semester; Yearly; 4.00 Credits; IC) Examines the process of globalization and modernization and the changing political and cultural ideas which have accompanied them using various media and materials from different cultures to ask who we are, where we are and how we got there.
-Prerequisites: EN110 or EN109 and Sophomore, Junior or Senior Standing.
+IS-200 Politics & Culture of Modernization (Either Semester; Yearly; 4.00 Credits; IC) This course examines the process of globalization and modernization and the changing political and cultural ideas which have accompanied them.
+Using various media and materials from different cultures the questions of who we are, where we are and how we got here are explored.
+Prerequisites: EN110 or EN109 and Sophomore, Junior or Senior standing.

-IS-400 Senior Seminar in International Studies (Fall; Yearly; 3.00 Credits; H,I) Provides students who have recently returned from study abroad with a common focus for the exchange of ideas about diverse international experiences.
+IS-400 Senior Seminar in International Studies (Fall; Yearly; 3.00 Credits; H,I) This seminar provides students who have recently returned from study abroad with a common focus for the exchange of ideas about diverse international experiences.
 Annual topics will be chosen from international politics, literature, and culture.
-Intensive classroom discussions of the weekly readings will allow each student to contribute to the collective learning process, regardless of their individual areas of concentration.
-Prerequisites: Senior status, study abroad and/or IS104 or permission of the instructor.
+Intensive classroom discussions of the weekly readings will allow each student to contributeto the collective learning process, regardless of their individual areas of concentration.
+Prerequisites: Senior standing, study abroad experience and IS104; or by permission of the instructor.